ratta2ii/csharp-react-jwt-auth/README.md

 as well as how to make an application more secure through the implementation of security headers.
-In addition to the Auth services, the project also demonstrates an understanding on how to build a full-stack application, as well as how to deploy the app to a production environment._
+In addition to the Auth services, the project also demonstrates an understanding on how to build a full-stack application, and how to deploy it to a production environment._

 ##  Details